getsenic/gatt-python/README.md

 ## Prerequisites
 The GATT SDK requires [Python 3.4+](https://www.python.org).
 Currently Linux is the only supported operating system and therefor it needs a recent installation of [BlueZ](http://www.bluez.org/).
 It is tested to work fine with BlueZ 5.44, slightly older versions should however work, too.

+[Issue 12](https://github.com/getsenic/gatt-python/issues/12) confirms that Bluez <=5.23 is not working.

 ## Installation
 These instructions assume a Debian-based Linux.